Alec-Nelson/GobblerExchange/README.md

 - Notes are ordered by rating (decreasing)
 - Join button when searching for groups
 - Searching w/ no term will produce all results (ex. if 'username' is selected w/ no search term, it'll return all users)
+- Users can chat with one another in seperate chat rooms for each class (and a globall /all chat).

 Not Implemented (yet):
 - Dynamic CRN matching.
 Currently uses hardcoded JSON file of classes from the current semester, instead of dynamically scraping the timetable.